-The John B. Root '44 Exhibition Fund provides funding to support exhibitions at Hamilton's Emerson Art Gallery, as well as programming related to art exhibitions at the College.
+The John B. Root '44 Exhibition Fund provides funding to support exhibitions at Hamilton's Wellin Museum of Art, as well as programming related to art exhibitions at the College.

 The John Rybash Memorial Psychology Lecture Fund, established in memory of John Rybash, professor of psychology at Hamilton, is designed to support a lecture by a prominent speaker in the field of psychology.